eolatham/smarthome-dashboard-simulation/docs/pseudocode.md

 ## Indoor Temperature & Utility Usage

-The following pseudocode describes the app's process for calculating and publishing the indoor temperature and utility usage of the smart home during the simulation:
+The following pseudocode describes the app's process for calculating and publishing the indoor temperature and utility usage of the smarthome during the simulation:

 ```txt
 at every thirty minutes of app time: